Did you know? NUPLAZID capsules can be opened and sprinkled. Learn how.

 EVERY MOVE MATTERS

-Choose NUPLAZID as your first-line prescription for hallucinations and delusions associated with PD psychosis.
+Choose NUPLAZID® (pimavanserin)—first and only FDA-approved treatment for hallucinations and delusions associated with PD-psychosis.

 - Hallucinations with insight can progress to hallucinations without insight and delusions